EagleGenomics-cookbooks/QUAST/README.md

 Usage
 =====
-Simply include the recipe wherever you would like it installed, such as a run list (recipe[QUAST]) or a cookbook (include_recipe 'QUAST')
+Simply include the recipe wherever you would like it installed, such as a run list (recipe[quast]) or a cookbook (include_recipe 'quast')

 ## Testing